PHP Classmap Watcher

 Stop wasting CPU cycles searching for PHP files.

-WP Classmap is a lightweight VS Code extension built specifically for WordPress developers.
+PHP Classmap Watcher is a lightweight VS Code extension for any PHP project.

-It automatically generates a high-performance PHP classmap, replacing expensive recursive autoloading with instant $O(1)$ lookups.
+It automatically generates a high-performance classmap, replacing expensive recursive autoloading with instant O(1) lookups.

 Think of it as Composer-style optimized autoloading, without requiring Composer.